The Foreword in a Book: A Guide for Authors

 “Share some specific credentials of the author”; the author’s background and experience as it relates to this book goes next.

-“Your comments,” in several paragraphs, “may focus more around such things as “the impact the book had on you”; what you like about the writing; how timely or relevant the author’s insights and perspective is; why the book is important today; “what it may inspire in the reader” or how it may influence the reader.
+“Your comments,” in several paragraphs, “may focus [on] such things as “the impact the book had on you”; what you like about the writing; how timely or relevant the author’s insights and perspective are; why the book is important today; “what it may inspire in the reader” or how it may influence the reader.

 You can sign your name and the date or your name and your title/credentials (like you would when providing an endorsement for a book cover or Amazon sales page).